How The New Majority Of Female Breadwinners Is Transforming Sex, Love, and Family

 With female-breadwinning families becoming increasingly common, traditional family dynamics are in flux.
 “Men certainly want to spend more time with their children than men did a generation ago,” Mundy observes.
 “And they are doing more housework than they once did.
 So I think in an increasing number of cases, men are willing to be the secondary earner.”

 But Mundy found that some women had a hard time adapting to these new roles.
 “I interviewed one woman who said, much to her surprise, ‘My feelings changed, and I found myself respecting him less as a man.
 He was a great dad and certainly doing the housework.
 That wasn’t a problem.
 But there was something in me that I hadn’t expected.
-I felt differently.’”
+I felt differently.'”
 [This is just one example of how women can be oppressive by pressuring men to remain in their traditional roles, even as they demand that men accept any change a woman wants to make.
-And big media, especially television, is always to happy to report only how men oppress women.
+And big media, especially television, always seems happy to report only how men oppress women.
 Indeed, as feminists tell us, equal treatment of the sexes is a long, long way off. -Male Matters]

 With two teenage children of her own, Mundy often wonders what relationships will look like in generations to come.
 Consulting Bureau of Labor Statistics data, she found that currently about 40 percent of working wives out-earn their husbands.